aunnnn/ml-tutorial/_build/html/_sources/blog_content/linear_regression/linear_regression_tutorial.rst.txt

 From now on we refer to a data point (d+1 vector) as :math:`x^i` and its corresponding target (scalar) as :math:`y^i`.

-Surprisingly, the SSE loss is not from someone's intuition, but it's from the assumption that there is **Gaussian noise in our observation** of the underlying linear relationship.
-We will show how this leads to SSE loss later, but first let's visualize what we're trying to do.
+Surprisingly, the SSE loss is not from someone’s intuition, but it’s from the assumption that there is **Gaussian noise in our observation** of the underlying linear relationship.
+We will show how this leads to SSE loss later, but first let’s visualize what we’re trying to do.

 .. figure:: imgs/img_lr_objective.png
    :alt: img